ubc-subbots/triton/src/triton_gazebo/README.md

 - A simple world with the `cube` model.

 `uc_gendata.world`
 - A world used for generating synthetic data for training.
+A depth camera is defined with additional plugins for moving the camera (`random_camera_plugin`) and generating bounding boxes (`bounding_box_controller`).

 ## Models
 `cube`